top of page

 01. Use a multi-step email campaign to build anticipation

-Suffice to say, email is a powerful tool, and it’s no less important when it comes to marketing your new product.
+If you want to know how to market a product online, look no further than your inbox.
+Email is a powerful tool, and it’s no less important when it comes to marketing your new product.

-Consider sending a series of emails in the months, weeks, and days leading up to your launch.
+Consider sending a series of emails in the months, weeks, and days leading up to launching a new product.
 Highlight various benefits of your product.
 Tease its unique features.
 Feature quotes from beta users.

 As an example, your email marketing campaign could look something like this: